magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

 My model consists of a convolution neural network based on the nvidia architecture.
 The model is described in detail further down.

+The model includes RELU layers to introduce nonlinearity.
+There are studies that indicate that ELU activation improves the learning and is at least as good as RELU.
+I tried ELU but for my data and model it didn't show any improvement.
+Using tanh or sigmoid activation was not considered.
-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
+The data is normalized in the model using a Keras lambda layer.

 ####2.
 Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting and the number of training epochs was tuned by observing the linear improvment of training loss and validation loss.
+The model was trained and validated on different data sets to ensure that the model was not overfitting and the number of training epochs was tuned by observing the linear improvement of training loss and validation loss.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-In addition I tested and made sure that the vehicle succeded to finish the track in opposite direction.
+In addition I tested and made sure that the vehicle succeeded to finish the track in opposite direction.

+I tried to add a dropout layer the see if that could prevent overfitting but it didn't improve performance, at least not on my small data set.

 ####3.
 Model parameter tuning